Wodorek/knowyourvocab-back/README.md

 - "JWT_STRING": jwt token secret string
 - "VERIFICATION_STR": a string to give to users that are allowed to register
 - "WEBSITE_URL": fronted site address, for CORS

+Additionally, if you want mailing notifications to work:

+- "MAILING_LIST": string with comma-separated email adresses, where to send notification
+- "EMAIL_HOST": string with smtp email provider
+- "EMAIL_USER": email adress
+- "EMAIL_PASS": email password

 Finally, run it using npm: